kehantan/labbook/docs/cell_culture/begin.rst

 * Trypan blue
 * Phosphate buffer saline (PBS)

 Reagents like complete DMEM and TrypLE are stored in the fridge, you could either leave the reagents on the bench or warm them in water bath.
 Usually it takes 5 to 10 mins to completely warm the reagents.
+Wipe the reagent container dry if you warm them in water bath, the water from water bath is a very common source of contamination.
 Trypan blue and PBS are stored at the bench, so no warming required.

 **Preparation for cell culture work**